-Size of companies publicly targeted by activists since 2013 Companies with a market capitalization of \$2-10 billion have long made up the bulk of activist targets in Italy, but the growing prowess of investors has meant inroads have been made into large-cap companies.
-Switzerland A fter a banner 2016, activism largely eluded Switzerland for the first six months of 2017 until Dan Loeb's Third Point Partners unveiled a \$3 billion investment in consumer goods giant Nestlé.
+After a banner 2016, activism largely eluded Switzerland for the first six months of 2017 until Dan Loeb's Third Point Partners unveiled a \$3 billion investment in consumer goods giant Nestlé.
 The campaign marked the return of U.S. activists after a four-year pause (in 2013, Knight Vinke Asset Management and Carl Icahn targeted UBS and Transocean, respectively) and saw Loeb argue that a business of Nestlé's quality with so many avenues for improvement is a rare find.
 Third Point has advanced a series of demands, including share buybacks and portfolio streamlining, and the divestment of its stake in L'Oréal.
 Soon after, Keith Meister's Corvex Management and 40 North Management publicly opposed the combination of Swiss chemical company Clariant and U.S.-based Huntsman, arguing for a spinoff of Clariant's plastics and coatings business instead.

 Despite low activity levels this year, RBR Capital's Gregor Joos told Activist Insight he is confident Switzerland is a "good hunting ground" for activists and sees "a lot of opportunities."
 Ali Saribas, a director at Morrow Sodali, says capital allocation will "be an area of focus," as activists press conglomerates to divest underperforming assets and "focus on what delivers value."

-In addition to an unfavorable legal framework for more aggressive shareholders, one factor that drives down activity is the widespread presence of the so-called "anchor" shareholders - management-supporting investment firms that typically acquire stakes of 20% or more.
-According to Joos, Silchester Capital's 15% stake in GAM and support for management prevented RBR from claiming victory in its proxy fight this year.
+In addition to an unfavorable legal framework for more aggressive shareholders, one factor that drives down activity is the widespread presence of the so-called "anchor" shareholders-management-supporting investment firms that typically acquire stakes of 20% or more.
+According to Joos, Silchester Capital's

+15% stake in GAM and support for management prevented RBR from claiming victory in its proxy fight this year.
 As a result, approaching the anchor shareholder first is paramount for a successful activist action.
 Failing to get its support will make the campaign more difficult but not impossible, Joos says.
 RBR typically eliminates potential targets in the research phase if it finds the anchor shareholder is not open to suggestions.

-Noteworthy Activist Campaigns
+Noteworthy Activist Campaigns in Switzerland

-Date Activist lssuer
+Date Activist Issuer

 Jul 2017 Corvex/40 North Clariant

 Jun 2017 Third Point Partners Nestlé

 Feb 2017 RBR Capital GAM Holding

 May 2016 Cevian Capital ABB